3-manifolds/SnapPy/doc_src/installing.rst

 The complete source code for all platforms: |tarball|_

-You can browse our `source code repository
+You can also browse our `source code repository
 <https://bitbucket.org/t3m/snappy>`_ or clone it using `Mercurial <http://mercurial.selenic.com/>`_ via::

   hg clone https://bitbucket.org/t3m/snappy